dsbfelipe/freecodecamp-tribute-page/README.md

 # tribute-page
+**Certification Project**

-The second certification project for freeCodeCamp Responsive Web Design course
+Project for freeCodeCamp **Responsive Web Design** course

+A tribute page for the kpop group NewJeans using basic HTML and CSS.